polkadot-js/api/substrate/extrinsics.md

   \# \<weight>

-   O(S) where S is the number of slashing spans to be removed Base Weight: 53.07 + 2.365 * S µs Reads: Bonded, Slashing Spans, Account, Locks Writes: Bonded, Slashing Spans (if S > 0), Ledger, Payee, Validators, Nominators, Account, Locks Writes Each: SpanSlash * S
+   O(S) where S is the number of slashing spans to be removed Reads: Bonded, Slashing Spans, Account, Locks Writes: Bonded, Slashing Spans (if S > 0), Ledger, Payee, Validators, Nominators, Account, Locks Writes Each: SpanSlash * S

   \# \</weight>